Janus: Janus and Vesta

 The relationship between Janus and Vesta touches on the question of the nature and function of the gods of beginning and ending in Indo-European religion.
 While Janus has the first place, Vesta has the last, both in theology and in ritual (Ianus primus, Vesta extrema).

-The last place implies a direct connexion with the situation of the worshipper, in space and in time.
+The last place implies a direct connection with the situation of the worshipper, in space and in time.
 Vesta is thence the goddess of the hearth of homes as well as of the city.
 Her inextinguishable fire is a means for men (as individuals and as a community) to keep in touch with the realm of gods.
 Thus there is a reciprocal link between the god of beginnings and unending motion, who bestows life to the beings of this world (Cerus Manus) as well as presiding over its end, and the goddess of the hearth of man, which symbolises through fire the presence of life.
 Vesta is a virgin goddess, but at the same time she is called a 'mother' of Rome: She is thought to be indispensable to the existence and survival of the community.